Twig6943/AffinityOnLinux/README.md

 [Dependencies for Different Package Managers](https://github.com/Twig6943/AffinityOnLinux/blob/main/Guides/Guide.md#required-dependencies)

-If you are Having issues Check this Part of the guide.
+If you are Having issues with the written guide, check this part of the guide for distro-specific fixes.

+# Install Scripts 🤖

+If you don't want to tinker, there are automated install scripts available below.
+Just copy and paste the commands into your terminal and execute them.

+WARNING: INSTALL SCRIPTS ARE NOT GUARANTEED TO WORK FOR EVERYONE

 [Affinity Photo 🤖](https://github.com/Twig6943/AffinityOnLinux/blob/main/AffinityScripts/AffinityPhoto.sh)